Saniewski/voice-controlled-audio-player/README.md

 The only part that was added by me is `main.py` for locally hosting the web page.

 ## Voice Controller
 This part of the project is responsible for connecting to the audio player using Selenium and providing a way to control the playback.
+The module listens for messages in the queue and executes the corresponding command when message arrives.

-## Command Recognition
+## Command Interpreter
-The core module of the project, where the user's voice is recognized and converted to text, and then matched to the list of supported commands.
-When a match is found, the corresponding command is executed using the `Voice Controller` module.
+The core module of the project, where the user's voice is recognized, converted to text, and then matched to the list of supported commands.
+When a match is found, the corresponding command is pushed to the message queue, which then will be retrieved and executed by the `Voice Controller` module.

 ## Command Recognition Research
 This part was used only for exploring the libraries.
 It is not used in the final project, but files are provided for reference.